Theravada: Bhikkhunis

 A few years after the arrival of Mahinda, the bhikkhu Saṅghamittā, who is also believed to have been the daughter of Ashoka, came to Sri Lanka.
 She ordained the first nuns in Sri Lanka.
-In 429, by request of China's emperor, nuns from Anuradhapura were sent to China to establish the order there, which subsequently spread across East Asia.
-The prātimokṣa of the nun's order in East Asian Buddhism is the Dharmaguptaka, which is different from the prātimokṣa of the current Theravāda school; the specific ordination of the early Sangha in Sri Lanka not known, although the Dharmaguptaka sect originated with the Sthāvirīya as well.
+In 429, at the request of China's emperor, nuns from Anuradhapura were sent to China to establish the order there, which subsequently spread across East Asia.
+The prātimokṣa of the nun's order in East Asian Buddhism is the Dharmaguptaka, which is different from the prātimokṣa of the current Theravāda school; the specific ordination of the early Sangha in Sri Lanka is not known, although the Dharmaguptaka sect originated with the Sthāvirīya as well.

 The nun's order subsequently died out in Sri Lanka in the 11th century and in Burma in the 13th century.
 It had already died out around the 10th century in other Theravādin areas.
 Novice ordination has also disappeared in those countries.
 Therefore, women who wish to live as renunciates in those countries must do so by taking eight or ten precepts.
 Neither laywomen nor formally ordained, these women do not receive the recognition, education, financial support or status enjoyed by Buddhist men in their countries.
 These "precept-holders" live in Myanmar, Cambodia, Laos, Nepal, and Thailand.
 In particular, the governing council of Burmese Buddhism has ruled that there can be no valid ordination of women in modern times, though some Burmese monks disagree.
 Japan is a special case as, although it has neither the bhikkhuni nor novice ordinations, the precept-holding nuns who live there do enjoy a higher status and better education than their precept-holder sisters elsewhere, and can even become Zen priests.
-In Tibet there is currently no bhikkhuni ordination, but the Dalai Lama has authorized followers of the Tibetan tradition to be ordained as nuns in traditions that have such ordination.
+In Tibet, there is currently no bhikkhuni ordination, but the Dalai Lama has authorized followers of the Tibetan tradition to be ordained as nuns in traditions that have such ordination.

 In 1996, 11 selected Sri Lankan women were ordained fully as Theravāda bhikkhunis by a team of Theravāda monks in concert with a team of Korean nuns in India.
 There is disagreement among Theravāda vinaya authorities as to whether such ordinations are valid.
 The Dambulla chapter of the Siam Nikaya in Sri Lanka also carried out a nun's ordination at this time, specifically stating their ordination process was a valid Theravādin process where the other ordination session was not.
 This chapter has carried out ordination ceremonies for hundreds of nuns since then.
 This has been criticized by leading figures in the Siam Nikaya and Amarapura Nikaya, and the governing council of Buddhism in Myanmar has declared that there can be no valid ordination of nuns in modern times, though some Burmese monks disagree with this.